IIIT-Sricity-FSD-2024-2028/1_FinStack/README.md

 ## 3. Planned Features by Actors

-### 3.1 Employee
+### 3.1 Expense Submitter
-The employee is responsible for submitting and tracking expenses.
+The expense submitter is responsible for submitting and tracking expenses.

 **Planned Features:**
-- Log in using organization ID and employee credentials
+- Log in using organization ID, employee ID, and password.
 - Submit expenses with required details and receipts
 - View submitted expenses
 - Track expense status (submitted, approved, rejected, paid)